Robert Wayne Danielson: Investigation and arrest

 After murdering the Shaffers, Danielson retained their credit cards and campervan, although he would abandon it in Reno, Nevada.
-In December 1983, road workers in Manchester unearthed two bodies inside a ravine off Mountain View Road, later identifying them as the Shaffers through dental records.
+In December 1983, road workers in Manchester unearthed two bodies inside a ravine off Mountain View Road, later identified as the Shaffers through dental records.
 During the investigation, detectives named Danielson their prime suspect, as he had been identified as the man seen using the couple's credit cards.
 Detectives located Johnson, who confessed to being involved in the murders, but said that Danielson was the mastermind.
 She also told investigators about the murder of Arthur Gray, and the other murders which Danielson confessed to her.

 Following this, Danielson was charged with two counts of murder, but did not surrender to the police and was considered a fugitive.
 On April 6, 1984, Danielson was located in Odessa, Texas, and he was arrested at his job at a traveling carnival.